chufucious/optimize-assets/README.md

 * You use Sketch
 * You are designing for iOS and Android at the same time (one file creates assets for both platforms)
 * You use `sketch-mobile-assets` to export your assets
-* You are familiar with NPM and Gulp
+* You are familiar with the command line, NPM, and Gulp

 ### Install gulp
 Install gulp with [these instructions](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md)